Color Rush Summary

 - My thoughts: I loved the concept of the art exhibit show and it produced some really pretty visual effects.
 With that said, it was probably more exciting for Yeon Woo’s character to experience than for the viewers watching.
 To me, all I see is a bunch of flashing lights on the walls and floors, but I’m glad Yeon Woo had an enjoyable time. ✨

 When Yeon Woo’s aunt suddenly arrives home, Yoo Han introduces himself as just a friend from school.
-However, she figures out their real relationship and suggests that Yeon Woo should transfer schools.
+However, she figures out their real relationship and suggests that Yeon Woo transfer schools.
 This provokes a strong reaction out of Yeon Woo, who vehemently refuses.

 Later, Yeon Woo hears from his friends that Yoo Han might not return to school anyway, since he’s getting ready to debut as an idol.
 Yeon Woo’s mental health deteriorates, and in desperation, he hatches a sinister plot to kidnap Yoo Han for himself.

 - Best moment: Yeon Woo delivered another terrific performance during the confrontation with his aunt.
 This actor is so good at getting emotional and crying his puffy little eyes out.
-The way he cried was different from last episode, where he was just plain sad.
+The way he cried was different from the last episode, where he was just plain sad.
 This time, you can see visible signs of distress in his mannerisms, and you can tell he’s more mentally disturbed.

 Interested in learning more about his point of view, Yoo Han asks Yeon Woo about the shades of grey he sees.
 While Yoo Han picks up on some distress, he doesn’t understand how bad Yeon Woo’s mental health has deteriorated.
 At home, Yeon Woo doesn’t plan on kidnapping Yoo Han anymore.
 Instead, he ties a noose and hangs himself in a suicide attempt.